The Spin Stops Here!

 QED.

-The general Maximin model is extremely versatile so there are countless instances thereof in the literature.
-They come in a variety of forms thus offering the modeler a flexible and powerful modeling tool.
-In some cases the choice of a proper instance of this general model for a particular application is routine and straightforward, in others it can be difficult and may require a considerable mathematical modeling effort.
-So the fact that a particular instance of the general model is not suitable for a particular application does not imply that all other instances are also unsuitable for this application.
+The generic Maximin model is an extremely versatile paradigm, offering the modeler a flexible and powerful modeling tool.
+This means of course that there are countless instances of the generic Maximin in the literature.
+As these come in a variety of forms, in some cases the choice of a proper instance (of the generic model) for a particular application is routine and straightforward.
+In others it can be difficult and may require a considerable mathematical modeling effort.
+So the fact that a particular instance of the generic model is not suitable for a particular application does not imply that all other instances are also unsuitable for this application.

 In short, Info-Gap proponents confuse two tasks related to the Info-Gap/Maximin connection: